-- How can the grower and the supplier in the greenhouse horticulture chain gain sustainable competitive advantage through improving their networking capabilities? - Which interventions contribute to a more constructive innovation process in order to make the step from strategic innovation to implementation?
+- How can the grower and the supplier in the greenhouse horticulture chain gain sustainable competitive advantage through radical product and process innovation? - Which interventions contribute to a more constructive innovation process in order to make the step from strategic innovation to implementation?